TREASURIES-Investors clamour for long bonds for quarter-end

 The Fed will announce details of the program, which also involves selling shorter-dated debt to fund the longer-dated purchases, later on Friday.

-Fed purchases will now absorb most new long-maturity debt supply, with only around $3 billion to be left out of $42 billion sold per quarter, according to TD Securities.
+Fed purchases will now absorb the vast majority of new long-maturity debt supply, with only around $3 billion to be left out of $42 billion sold per quarter, according to TD Securities.

-Investors have also been selling shorter-dated debt ahead of the Fed's sales of these maturities.

-Three-year Treasury yields, for example, have increased to 0.43 percent from 0.29 percent before the Fed's announcement, though they remain near their record lows of 0.27 percent.

-Reduced appetite for risk ahead of the weekend and worries over the global economy, which sent stock prices lower, also increased the relative attractiveness of U.S. government debt.
+Reduced appetite for risk ahead of the weekend and worries over the global economy, which sent stock prices lower, also increased the relative attractiveness of U.S. government bonds.

-U.S. stocks .SPX fell as China's manufacturing shrank and stirred fears the global economy was slowing.
+U.S. stocks fell as China's manufacturing shrank and stirred fears the global economy was slowing.

 * Aims to cut petroleum product imports by 60 pct - document (Adds context)